Patrick14Trani/MOTW-Character-Creator/Monsters/types/Leprechuans.md

 It can be whatever.
 Some aren't evilly motivated while others are.

 **Abilities/Actions/Attacks:**
+  They can use magic as well as use any weapon hunters can

 **Vulnerabilities**:
 They have a strong urge to collect gold and other monetary matters to the point where it consumes them and they will abandon what they are doing.